The Importance of Date Coding in the Food Industry

 Even if coding devices are working on the production line, defective products may be released to the market if there is no quality control system to guarantee the readability of the codes.

-Solution: Camera-based verification systems should ensure that codes are checked at every stage.
-This allows for immediate detection of faulty prints and resolution without stopping the production line.
+Solution: Camera-based verification systems should be used to check the codes at every stage.
+This way, faulty prints are detected immediately, and the problem is resolved without stopping the production line.

 Date Coding Technologies in the Food Industry